Antonius Diogenes: Summary of the novel in Photios

-The reunited siblings flee Paapis, carrying off some of his magic books as well as a box with magical plants.
+The reunited siblings flee Paapis, carrying off some of his magic books and a box with magical plants.
 They escape to Rhegion and then to Metapontum, a center of Pythagorean studies, where they meet with Astraios once more.
-Continuing with him, they travel all the way to the lands of the Getae and the Thracians, where they come across the Thracian (and probably also Pythagorean) sage, Zalmoxis.
-Zalmoxis predicts that the siblings will finally get to Thule, where the unintentionally-committed crime against their parents will be atoned for by them willingly suffering a similar fate.
+Continuing with him, they travel to the lands of the Getae and the Thracians, where they come across the Thracian (and probably also Pythagorean) sage, Zalmoxis.
+Zalmoxis predicts that the siblings will finally get to Thule, where the unintentionally committed crime against their parents will be atoned for by them willingly suffering a similar fate.
 So the siblings are off to Thule, still hunted by the evil Paapis, who confronts them again.
 Engaging some magical spell, he spits at their faces.
 This induces in them a deathlike sleep from which they can only arise after every sunset.
 Thruscanes, a resident of Thule and witness to the alleged murder by Derkyllis and her brother, kills Paapis along with himself.
 Yet, because the siblings are believed to be dead, they are given a memorial and buried.
-At night they awake.
-Thus it turns out that the spell of Paapis only lasts during daytime, with the siblings alive and well during the night.
+At night, they awaken.
+It turns out that Paapis' spell only works during the day; the siblings are alive and well during at night.

-Subsequently, the siblings' companion, Azulis, and the Arcadian travellers, Deinias and Demochares, begin to study Paapis' books of magic.
+Subsequently, the siblings' companion, Azulis, and the Arcadian travelers, Deinias and Demochares, begin to study Paapis' books of magic.
 They search for the means to relieve Derkyllis and Mantinias from the vampire-like curse that haunts them, hoping as well to help the parents of the two, who, back in Tyros, apparently suffer from a similar condition of living death.
-Finally the entire team, including the siblings, head back to Tyros.
-But Deinias, travelling with Karmanes and Meniskos, again finds himself straying from the destination, ending up further north.
-So these fellows enter the territory of eternal night and finally reach to the Moon, where the three travellers meet with the Sibyl.
+Finally, the entire team, including the siblings, heads back to Tyros.
+But Deinias, traveling with Karmanes and Meniskos, again finds himself straying from the destination, ending up further north.
+So these fellows enter the territory of eternal night and finally reach the Moon, where the three travelers meet with Sibyl.
 She grants them the fulfillment of one request each.
-Deinias simply wishes to return to his beloved Derkyllis in Tyros, which is granted.
-Falling asleep—like Ulysses does in Skheria—Deinias wakes up in Tyros, where eventually all are happily reunited.
+Deinias wishes to return to his beloved Derkyllis in Tyros, which is granted.
+Falling asleep—like Odysseus does in Skheria—Deinias wakes up in Tyros, where eventually all are happily reunited.

 It can be surmised that, at this point, the novel works its way back through one or more of the nested frames and ends.